-- 1. Illustrate the factors affecting social innovation - 2.
-Illustrate the impact of social innovation in various sectors - 3.
-Adopt the ethical values in doing innovation, which leads to betterment of society.
+- 1. Identify community issues through community Intearction - 2.
+Illustrate the factors affecting social innovation in various sectors - 3.
+Analyze the stages of social innovation for a community problem. - 4.
+Adopt the ethical values in implementing the Social innovation. - 5.
+Describe the process of property rights and patent filing.

 (A30001) ENGLISH

-B.Tech (EEE): II Semester L Т Р С

-2 0 0 2
+B.Tech (EEE): II Semester L Т Р С 2 0 0 2

-Reading: On the Conduct of Life: William Hazlitt from "Language and Life: A Skills Approach" Published by Orient Black Swan, Hyderabad.
+Reading: On the Conduct of Life: William Hazlitt from "Language and Life: A Skills Approach" Published by

-Grammar: Prepositions

-Vocabulary: Word Formation I: Introduction to Word Formation
+Orient Black Swan, Hyderabad.
+Grammar: Prepositions Vocabulary: Word Formation I: Introduction to Word

+Formation